 Bill would fix current policy that forces seniors – simply based on their hospital status – to pay for care that Medicare should cover

 Washington, D.C. – U.S. Senator Susan Collins (R-ME) joined Senators Sherrod Brown (D-OH), Sheldon Whitehouse (D-RI), and Shelley Moore Capito (R-WV) in introducing bipartisan legislation to update a current loophole in Medicare policy that would help protect seniors from high medical costs for the skilled nursing care they require after hospitalization.
 The Improving Access to Medicare Coverage Act would allow for the time patients spend in the hospital under “observation status” to count toward the requisite three-day hospital stay for coverage of skilled nursing care.
-Companion legislation was also introduced in the U.S. House of Representatives.
-Senator Collins is the Chairman of the Senate Aging Committee.

 Under the current Medicare policy, a beneficiary must have an “inpatient” hospital stay of at least three days in order for Medicare to cover post-hospitalization skilled nursing care.
 Patients that receive hospital care under “observation status” do not qualify for this benefit, even if their hospital stay lasts longer than three days.